 Best LLM for Finance (2026)

-Bottom line up front: For financial work, GPT-4o leads on structured data extraction from financial documents.
-Claude Sonnet 4.6 is the stronger choice for narrative financial analysis, earnings commentary, and report writing.
-Gemini 2.5 Pro handles the longest financial documents — full 10-Ks, multi-year filings, and large data rooms — with its 1M token context window.
+Bottom line up front: For financial work, GPT-5.6 leads on structured data extraction from financial documents.
+Claude Sonnet 5 is the stronger choice for narrative financial analysis, earnings commentary, and report writing — and now handles the longest financial documents too, with its 1M-token context window at standard pricing.
+Gemini 3.1 Pro is a solid alternative for very long filings on Google Cloud infrastructure.

 What financial use cases require from an LLM